 What might really surprise you are the marketing channels that prospective MBA applicants ranked as having little to no impact.
 Among them, traditional marketing performed very poorly in this study.

-The goal of this post was to give you some ideas and jumping off points for changing conversation about recruitment at your school, based on researching from leading expert organizations, GMAC and LinkedIn.
+The goal of this post was to give you some ideas and jumping off points for changing the conversation about recruitment at your school, based on research from leading expert organizations, GMAC and LinkedIn.

-The ideas we’ve presented here are just a drop in the bucket of creative and compelling methods business schools can use to attract, entice, and matriculate the perfect students.
+The ideas we’ve presented here are just a drop in the bucket of creative and compelling methods business schools can use for recruitment in graduate business education.

 So what are you waiting for?